stclairdaniel/loud-sounds/README.md

 ### Single-Page App

-LoudSounds takes advantage of the React Router in order to deliver a seamless user experience, delivering all content on a static page.
+LoudSounds takes advantage the React/Redux architecture in order to create a seamless user experience by delivering all content on a static page.
+This allows users to listen to music uninterrupted as they navigate the site, since the page never reloads.

 ### Track Uploading, Rendering, & Editing